KoldBrewEd/simpleWSAPI/README.md

 # Simple Serverless Real-Time API (WebSockets) with AWS AppSync
 ### (No GraphQL knowledge required)

 This is an implementation of a simple real-time API based on Websockets where clients are subscribed to a specific channel and any JSON data can be pushed automatically to clients listening/subscribed to the channel.
+Clients define the channel they're subscribed to and there can be as many channels as required.

+The GraphQL API is defined in code where a GraphQL schema and API definition is generated programatically.
+Client code is also automatically generated.

 ## Requirements